The role of Scrutiny

 Rosie: An effective scrutiny committee will make valuable contributions towards policy development and decision making.

-Chris: I often feel that scrutiny is working really well where I'm feeling a bit hot under the collar, where members are probing and questioning the areas of service delivery, areas of customer standards, areas of performance generally, and not just me but the scrutiny, the cabinet members should almost feel a bit hotter under the color as well, because that's where we're being held to account.
+Chris: I often feel that scrutiny is working really well where I'm feeling a bit hot under the collar, where members are probing and questioning the areas of service delivery, areas of customer standards, areas of performance generally, and not just me but the scrutiny, the cabinet members should almost feel a bit hotter under the colour as well, because that's where we're being held to account.
 That's where, as a public servant, I feel that public money is being well

 used, because people are questioning how it's used, people are questioning the service standards that we're delivering, and I should feel, as a public servant, a little bit hot under the collar in terms of being made to prove that what I'm doing is the right thing to the right standard, and that that scarce public money is being well used.